Coal power in Turkey: Taxes, subsidies and incentives

 Around the year 2000 government incentives were offered to build cogeneration power stations (such as autoproducers in factories but not connected to the grid), much small cogeneration was built in industrial parks or in sugar factories.
 About 20 of these small autoproducers were operating by 2021 but there is no list publicly available as they are not connected to the grid and no longer require licences.
 Because of its low calorific value lignite-fired electricity costs more to generate than in other European countries (except for Greece).
+Up to 60% of output from each local coal power plant is guaranteed 7.5 UScent per kWh price by the government until 2030.

 The companies which built most recent stations: Cengiz, Kolin, Limak and Kalyon; are mainly in the construction rather than the energy sector; and some say they took on lignite-power at a loss to be politically favoured for other construction projects.

+In 2023 350.org estimated total coal power assets at 20 billion USD and said that all local insurance was underwritten internationally.
+A 2024 report from the Coal Producers Association gave examples of 13% interest rates, although the central bank rate for lira was 45% to 50%.
+This is because the Association assumes borrowing in dollars and getting a power purchase agreement in dollars.

 In 2019 large lignite-burning stations were subsidized with capacity payments totalling over 1 billion lira (US$ million, which was over half of total capacity payments), and in 2020 over 1.2 billion lira (US$ million).
 In 2021 four power stations burning a mixture of lignite and imported coal also received capacity payments.
 This capacity mechanism has been criticised by some economists, as they say it encourages strategic capacity withholding, with a study of 2019 data showing that a 1% increase in the electricity price correlated with a 1-minute increase in length of power station generation failures.
 There is also a market clearing price cap of 2,000 lira(about US$ in 2021)/MWh.
 These economists say that auctions of firm capacity (this is done in some other countries), with a financial penalty if not delivered, would be a better mechanism.
 As of November 2022 23 coal-fired power stations are eligible for capacity mechanism payments.

 Some electricity from these stations is purchased by the state-owned electricity company at a guaranteed price of US$50–55/MWh until the end of 2027.
-In the last quarter of 2021 the guaranteed purchase price was 458 lira(US$) per MWh.
 Imported coal is taxed at US$70 per tonne minus the price of coal on the international market.
 The EU Carbon Border Adjustment Mechanism could push coal-power after gas in the merit order: in other words it could become more expensive.